meesvandongen/just-one-cf/docs/technical-architecture.md

 - `hostId` - ID of the player who is the game host (has administrative privileges)
 - `gameCode` - Unique 8-digit alphanumeric code for joining the session
 - `currentWord` - The word that needs to be guessed (hidden from the guesser)
-- `gamePhase` - Current phase: 'lobby', 'writing-clues', 'reviewing-clues', 'guessing', 'round-end', 'set-end'
+- `gamePhase` - Current phase: 'lobby', 'writing-clues', 'checking-duplicates', 'reviewing-clues', 'guessing', 'round-end', 'set-end'
 - `currentGuesser` - ID of the player who is guessing this round
+- `currentChecker` - ID of the player who is checking for duplicates this round
 - `submittedClues` - All clues submitted by players for the current round
-- `validClues` - Clues remaining after duplicate elimination
+- `validClues` - Clues remaining after both automatic and manual duplicate elimination
 - `setScore` - Team's current score in this set
 - `gamesAttempted` - Number of rounds attempted in the current set
 - `setTarget` - Target number of words for the current set (default: 20)